-Let’s take a closer look at how a DUI can impact your ability to get TSA PreCheck and how an attorney can help you win your case.
+Let’s take a closer look at how a DUI can impact your ability to get TSA PreCheck and how a Los Angeles DUI lawyer could help you handle these charges before a conviction.

-Factors That Influence Whether You Can Get a TSA PreCheck With a DUI
+Can I Get a TSA PreCheck with a DUI Conviction?

+In many situations, you can still qualify for TSA PreCheck after a conviction for drunk driving under CA Vehicle Code 23152 (a) – Driving Under the Influence of Alcohol.
 TSA PreCheck is a trusted traveler program that offers expedited security screening at airports in the United States, allowing members to breeze through security checkpoints.
-However, PreCheck applicants should be aware of the eligibility requirements and comprehensive application process.

-In particular, the extensive background checks conducted by the Transportation Security Administration (TSA) raise questions about whether certain convictions, such as DUIs, may impact someone’s ability to qualify for TSA PreCheck.
+The extensive background checks conducted by the Transportation Security Administration (TSA) raise questions about whether certain convictions, such as DUIs, may impact someone’s ability to qualify for TSA PreCheck.

-While the presence of a criminal record can affect someone’s eligibility for TSA PreCheck, the specific impact of a past conviction is evaluated on a case-by-case basis.
+While a criminal record can affect someone’s eligibility for TSA PreCheck, the specific impact of a past conviction varies.
 The TSA considers several factors when reviewing applications, including the specific offense.
 In the case of DUI convictions, this offense does not automatically disqualify an individual from obtaining a TSA PreCheck membership.

 When assessing applicants with DUI convictions, the TSA will make a decision based on the following factors: